lmangall/Raycaster-Game-Engine/README.md

 ### Opening Issues

 - **Frequent Issue Creation:** Open an issue for each small feature, bug, or task.
-This helps in better tracking and organization.
+      This helps in better tracking (collaborators know what is going on) and organization.
 - **Tags:** Use relevant tags to categorize and label issues (e.g., `bug`, `feature`, `documentation`, etc.).
 - **Assignees:** Assign issues to team members responsible for their resolution.
+- **Conversation:** Use the conversation part of the issue to explain a problem, ask questions and stay up to date you can @people and #issue or #commit or #pullrequest
 - **Branch Naming:** We found practical to create the branch right from the issue tab in Github

 ## Pull Requests (PRs)